 ITIL – the popular IT service management (ITSM) best practice framework – can be tough for people to wrap their heads around.
-So, to help organizations get a grip on ITIL 2011, I’ve put together a few tips to help ITSM leaders and practitioners get started.
+So, to help organizations get a grip on ITIL adoption, I’ve put together a few tips to help ITSM leaders and practitioners get started (and other business leaders if an enterprise service management strategy is in play).
 Also, through these tips I’ve tried to group together some of the various ITIL processes that are most important, in an effort to help organizations decide which of the ITIL processes might need attention first.

 Understand that ITIL is the theory, and not a goal in itself

 First, appreciate that it’s not always clear to people what ITIL actually is and how it can be used.
 A prevailing view of ITIL, and something that’s actually stated literally in the ITIL books, is that ITIL adoption reduces costs and helps tailor your IT services to the customer’s needs.
 Although this can be true, it’s also a misconception.
 ITIL is nothing more and nothing less than a theoretical framework based on industry best or good practice.
 The qualification “best practice” or “good practice” suggests that in practice people work exactly as described.

 Service-providing companies, however, must realize that this isn’t the case, such that they focus on how ITIL should be applied.
 You’ll need to translate ITIL into everyday practice – taking what helps your company and leaving the rest alone (for now).
 And – importantly – you shouldn’t look at the adoption of ITIL as a goal in itself, but instead as a means to improve your service levels and the resulting business outcomes.